-As to the move for Cryptopia to develop the recently launched the “NZed” (NZDT), the first cryptocurrency token tethered to the New Zealand dollar.
-The motive for the NZed came from several speakers at The Blockchain NZ conference, including cloud accounting software Xero’s Head of Government Relationships Grant Anderson, who raised the need for Kiwis to have a crypto-based New Zealand dollar that could be traded with most of the benefits of cryptocurrencies like bitcoin.
+The motive for Cryptopia to launch the “NZed” (NZDT) came from several speakers during the Blockchain NZ Conference, including cloud accounting software Xero’s Head of Government Relationships Grant Anderson, who raised the need for Kiwis to have a crypto-based New Zealand dollar that could be traded with most of the benefits of cryptocurrencies like bitcoin.

 Users believed it would be useful to have an easier way to settle bitcoin transactions quicker and easier for the New Zealand dollar, without being subject to BTC risk.